Plan Your Trip

 Sweet Pea Garden

 There is nothing as fragrant as walking down an aisle surrounded by sweet peas on all sides.
 Back to Dirt Farm's sweet pea garden houses over 55 varieties and 2000+ plants.
 We grow sweet peas because we love these old-fashioned flowers and want to make hard to find varieties available to the home gardener.

-Throughout the farm you will fruit trees, nut trees, berry bushes, perennial and annual food plants.
+Throughout the farm you will find fruit trees, nut trees, berry bushes, perennial and annual food plants.
 Visit each year to watch the food forest, located behind the shop, grow and expand.
 Hopefully the ducks and gnomes can keep it protected!

 Each year we add new wildflower strips to help our pollinators and restore our farmland to a sustainable and beautiful place birds, bees and butterflies can enjoy.
 These pollinator strips are funded, in part, by your gift shop purchases.